Welcome to The San Diego Crew Classic!

 A FEW LAST WORDS

 The San Diego Crew Classic website provides information on everything you need to know about the regatta.
-(Be sure to read about the Friday night Pasta Dinner and Alumni and Club Tent Row.)
+Be sure to read about the Friday night Pasta Dinner, and Alumni and Club Tent Row.
 You can also “like” us on Facebook or follow us on Twitter to see what’s happening!

 What is the closest hotel to the event?
 I’d like to be within walking distance.

 I’d rather not drive.
 Can I get around without renting a car?
 Because everything is so close (race course, hotels, attractions), you could get by with short cab rides during your stay.
 Most hotels have shuttles from the airport, but check with your hotel to make sure.
-Your hotel could also help you with public transit information about getting around the city.
+Your hotel could also help you with public transportation information about getting around the city.
 If you’re concerned about driving in an unfamiliar city, however, don’t worry: San Diego is very easy to navigate.
-Enterprise has a special rate for Crew Classic participants and spectators.
+Enterprise Car Rental has a special rate for Crew Classic participants and spectators.
 Special code: 32F2131